 In recent times, the world is eating far too much sugar, and this has disastrous health consequences.

-As a result, many people are trying to quit sugar and move toward healthier choices.
+As a result, many people are taking their diet and nutrition seriously and trying to quit sugar.

 However, sugar can be very addictive and many people experience withdrawal symptoms upon trying to give up.